joaomattos07/joaomattos07/README.md

-# 👋 Olá, meu nome é João Pedro de Mattos
+# 👋 Hi, my name is João Pedro de Mattos

 ---

-## 🚀 Sobre mim
+## 🚀 About Me

-- 🎨 Focado em Front-End e Web Design
+- 🎨 Focused on Front-End Development and Web Design
-- 🎓 Cursando Análise e Desenvolvimento de Sistemas na Universidade São Judas Tadeu
+- 🎓 Currently pursuing a degree in Systems Analysis and Development at Universidade São Judas Tadeu
-- 🌐 Criação de sites responsivos e modernos
+- 🌐 Building modern and responsive websites
-- 🧠 Interesse em interfaces, experiência do usuário e desenvolvimento web
+- 🧠 Interested in user interfaces, user experience, and web development

 ---

-## 🛠 Tecnologias
+## 🛠 Technologies

 ### Front-End